On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: INTRODUCTION

-Various designs lie in between these two extremes, trading off some robustness to ensure covariates balance is considered important.
-Pairwise matching designs pair units based on covariates and then randomized within each pair \citep{greevy2004optimal,imai2009essential,bai2022inference}.
-Randomized block designs group units into blocks based on covariates and then randomize within each block \citep{Fisher35,higgins2016improving,azriel2022optimality}.
+Various designs lie between these two extremes, trading off some robustness to ensure covariates balance is considered important.
+Pairwise matching designs pair units based on covariate similarity and then randomized within each pair \citep{greevy2004optimal,imai2009essential,bai2022inference}.
+Randomized block designs group units with similar covariates into blocks and then randomize within each block \citep{Fisher35,higgins2016improving,azriel2022optimality}.
 Rerandomization repeatedly generates random assignments uniformly from all feasible assignments until one meets a pre-specified covariate balance criterion, at which point it is accepted \citep{MR12,li2018asymptotic,li2020rerandomization}.

 Pairwise matching cannot be used for unequal assignment probabilities since it assigns exactly one unit from each matched pair to treatment and one to control.
 Randomized block design and rerandomization can adapt unequal assignment probabilities.
 However, they do not perform well when the number of covariates is large \citep{branson2021ridge,zhang2024pca,davezies2024revisiting}, and they do not provide a formal analysis of the balance-robustness trade-off \citep{HSSZ19}.